afterax

 £100,000

-Adjusted net income is not the same as take-home pay.
+Adjusted net income is not the same as take home pay.
 Salary sacrifice, personal pension contributions and Gift Aid affect the calculation differently.

-2026/27 rates · Last checked · Sources visible below
+2026/27 rates · Last checked · Sources in page details

 How it is built